 The Fund is sensitive to changes in the value of investments due to fluctuations in prices in financial markets such as equity or fixed-income markets (market risk).
 Additionally, prices of individual instruments in which the Fund invests may also fluctuate.
 If the Fund utilises derivatives as described under 'Investment Policy', these may be used for both hedging risks and efficient portfolio management.
 This may involve leveraging, thereby increasing the Fund's sensitivity to market movements.

 To mitigate market risks, investments are diversified across various countries, sectors, and/or companies.
-An overview of the portfolio composition as of each balance sheet date is provided in the Composition of Investments.

 The section 'Fund specific developments in 2024' of the management report includes further details on the potential use of derivatives during the reporting period.